sabarrett/obsidian-blog-test/_posts/pokemon-hms-an-autopsy.md

 _Most of these moves were terrible when they were introduced._ There are some exceptions -- Surf is a great water move, even to this day.
 Fly was great in the early generations.
 Waterfall was a worse version of Surf when it was introduced[^1] but got buffed in Generation IV (_Pokémon Diamond_ and _Pearl_). _Every other HM is a bad combat option in its respective game, even at the point in the game you get it._

 [^1]: I just learned while writing this that Waterfall, while introduced as an HM in Gen II, was actually already a move in Gen I!
 It was the signature move of the Goldeen evolutionary line.
 Who knew!
-People who had a Goldeen in their party, I guess.
+Well, people who had a Goldeen in their party knew, I guess.

 ---
 Note that each of these problems compound on each other.
 If HMs take up a smaller share of move slots, it's not as big a deal if they're bad in combat, because you don't give up as much to keep them around.
 If HMs are easy to unlearn, it's not a big deal if they take up a move slot -- you can easily replace that slot with a better move later.
 So fixing or minimizing even one of these problems lessens all the issues HMs have.
 So, did these problems get worse over time?
 Or were they always bad?